As an Amazon Associate I earn from qualifying purchases.

 Spring for me is a paradise of green.
 Here in California, it begins early — our spring really starts at Christmas, if you’re talking about the emergence of tender new green growth.

 We move languidly through the cool, wet winter until the first waves of heat begin to change our hills from emerald to suede.
 A riot of flowers crackles across the landscape like fireworks, each in its own turn, until we bid farewell to spring with the azure stars of flowering chicory.

-We are approaching this moment here in Sacramento, but I can still suck the marrow from the bones of spring by fleeing to the High Sierra, where I can capture a fleeting taste of spring all the way into July, if I travel high enough.
+We approach this moment around May here in Sacramento, but I can still suck the marrow from the bones of spring by fleeing to the High Sierra, where I can capture a fleeting taste of spring all the way into July, if I travel high enough.
 It is in the High Sierra where I find wild onions and mushrooms.

 And don’t skip this recipe if, for some odd reason you don’t like mushrooms.
 The ramp pasta itself, which lasts for a couple days in the fridge, is just as good with butter and cheese; yes, this is the place for grated pecorino or parmesan.
 A ramp pesto would be another good dressing for the noodles.

 Looking for other pasta recipes?
 I have an entire section on pasta here.